stevengharris/MarkupEditor/README.md

 * Tables: `<TABLE>`, `<TR>`, `<TH>`, `<TD>`.
 * Indenting: `<BLOCKQUOTE>`.

-The MarkupEditor web component embeds two "baseline" CSS files.
+The MarkupEditor web component embeds three "baseline" CSS files available in [markupeditor-base resources](https://github.com/stevengharris/markupeditor-base/tree/main/styles) directory.
 The first is `mirror.css`.
 The styling in this file is to support the classes used by ProseMirror during editing.
 The second is `markup.css`, which is used to style the elements identified above as supported by the MarkupEditor.
 Occasionally the styles in `markup.css` will supersede the ones in `mirror.css`.
+The third is `toolbar.css`, which is used to style the toolbar supplied by [markupeditor-base](https://github.com/stevengharris/markupeditor-base).
+Currently for Swift, this toolbar is only used on MacOS.

 To customize the MarkupEditor style, you can include your own CSS file with your app that uses the MarkupEditor, and identify the file using `MarkupWKWebViewConfiguration` that you can pass when you instantiate a MarkupEditorView or MarkupEditorUIView.
 The CSS file you identify this way is loaded *after* the other CSS, so its contents follows the normal [CSS cascading rules](https://russmaxdesign.github.io/maxdesign-slides/02-css/207-css-cascade.html#/).